Code-Institute-Submissions/jameskelly33-in-season-recipes/README.md

 ## How to deploy this project to Heroku

-To deploy this site to heroku the following steps need to be take.
+To deploy this site to heroku the following steps need to be taken.

 1. Create a requirements.txt file using the terminal command pip freeze > requirements.txt.